 The soil temperature here is hovering around 9degreesC, making it suitable for the application of nematodes.
 Most nematodes need 6 degrees or above to be effective.
 If you had problems last year with pests such as vine weevil, leatherjackets, slugs or other soft bodied soil pests, then nematodes can be applied when the soil temperature is suitable where you are.If you don't have a soil thermometer then you can purchase one on our website - or you can keep an eye on your grass.
 A good rule of thumb is that when the grass begins to grow then it's warm enough to be using nematodes.

 One of the things that makes gardening in the UK so interesting is that the weather is so variable from year to year.
-The weather affects the order that plants come out, and it can cause great disruption to crops if we have late frosts such as we have had this year.
+The weather affects the order that plants come out, and it can cause great disruption when we have extreme conditions such as frosts, floods, or drought.
 Weather conditions are also crucial to plant pests, and every year we are faced with different problems.
-So we thought that this year we'd comment on the weather we've had and what effect it has had on the common plant pests.
+So we thought we'd comment on the weather we've been seeing at our nursery and what effect it has had on the common plant pests.

 Monday to Friday 8am to 4pm the quickest way to contact us is via the telephone

 on 01825 724621 (local call rate).
 Outside these hours use the order query form

 on the Contact Us page and we will answer when we are back in the office.